Donkie/gConfig/README.md

 * Allows addon creators to change/remove/add new configuration items without conflicts or loss of data.
 * It stores a full history of all configuration values, with who edited it, and possibility to revert to old values.

-**This is only a draft / idea so far and nothing of use has yet been made.
+**This addon is in early development and does not work yet.
 This is intended to be a community effort since it's made for addon creators.
 Feel free to discuss ideas and create pull requests.**

 # For Server Owners
 Install this addon to your addons directory, then follow the instructions in `lua/gconfig.lua`